Vrim/gsonTutorial/README.md

-# Intro To GSON in Javafx
+# Intro To GSON in Java with Maven
 ###### By Cameron Fairchild

 Gson is a library provided by Google for the implementation of JSON in Java.